bardsleypt/bardsleypt/README.md

   - electrochemistry and mathematical modelling of lithium ion batteries
   - how to structure my days to nurture and build creativity
   - `while True:`<br>    `[self.learn(val) for val in ['python', 'cool_python_packages']]`
-- I am looking to collborate on ...
+- I am looking to collaborate on ...
   - anything with a mathematical physics aspect to it
   - anything with a statistical spin to it
   - machine learning projects (mostly signal processing)